 In some cases, a retail employer can lawfully make a deduction from a worker’s wages on account of cash shortages or stock deficiencies.
 However, under the Employment Rights Act 1996 retail workers are protected in relation to when deductions can be made, and what can be deducted from their wages.

-In what circumstances can a deduction be made?
+When can a deduction be made?

-Where a worker’s contract of employment makes provision for a deduction in wages no deduction can be made in respect of shortages or deficiencies arising prior to the date of the contract.
-Similarly, where a worker has consented to the deduction in wages no deduction can be made in respect of shortages or deficiencies arising prior to the date upon which they gave their written consent.
+Where a worker’s contract of employment makes provision for a deduction in wages, no deduction can be made in respect of shortages or deficiencies which arose before the date of the contract.
+Also, the worker must be given a written explanation of the proposed deductions before they can be deducted.

 How much can be deducted?